-- 5.3.1 6.3.1In accordance with Code Article 23.5.424.1.4, upon the recommendation of the CRC, WADA's Executive Committee may decide that approve the sending to a Signatory should be formally notified of a formal notice of its asserted alleged non-compliance with the Code and/or the International Standards, with such notice also specifying the Signatory Consequences that it is proposed contended should apply for such non- compliance, and the conditions that it is proposed the Signatory should have to satisfy in order to be Reinstated.
-(See Figure One above). - 5.3.2 6.3.2If In accordance with Code Article 24.1.5, if the Signatory accepts or does not dispute the contents of that notice within twenty-one (21) days of its receipt, the assertionallegation of non-compliance will be deemed admitted and the consequencesSignatory Consequences and Reinstatement conditions will be CCS 1 April Page 33 of 61 deemed accepted, and (unless appealed in accordance with Code Article 13.6) the notice will automatically become a final decision enforceable with immediate effect in accordance with Code Article $\frac{23.5.924.1.9}{23.5.724.1.6}$ .
-If the Signatory disputes any part of the notice, the dispute will be resolved by CAS in accordance with Code Article $\frac{23.5.724.1.6}{23.5.724.1.6}$ .

-5.3.3 6.3.3Once the notice is accepted as a final decision by the Signatory, or (if disputed) once a final decision is issued by CAS, if that decision includes consequences being imposed on the Signatory, then, in accordance with Code Article 23.5.924.1.9, that decision shall be applicable worldwide and shall be recognized, respected and given full effect by all other Signatories in accordance with their authority and within their respective spheres of responsibility.
-(Seesee Figure Two below).
+- 5.3.1 6.3.1 In accordance with Code Article 23.5.424.1.4, upon the recommendation of the CRC, WADA's Executive Committee may decide that approve the sending to a Signatory should be formally notified of a formal notice of its asserted alleged non-compliance with the Code and/or the International Standards, with such notice also specifying the Signatory Consequences that it is proposed contended should apply for such non- compliance, and the conditions that it is proposed the Signatory should have to satisfy in order to be Reinstated.
+(See Figure One above). - 5.3.2 6.3.2If In accordance with Code Article 24.1.5, if the Signatory accepts or does not dispute the contents of that notice within twenty-one (21) days of its receipt, the assertionallegation of non-compliance will be deemed admitted and the consequences Signatory Consequences and Reinstatement conditions will be deemed accepted, and (unless appealed in accordance with Code Article 13.6) the notice will automatically become a final decision enforceable with immediate effect in accordance with Code Article 23.5.924.1.9.
+If the Signatory disputes any part of the notice, the dispute will be resolved by CAS in accordance with Code Article 23.5.724.1.6. - 5.3.3 6.3.3 Once the notice is accepted as a final decision by the Signatory, or (if disputed) once a final decision is issued by CAS, if that decision includes consequences being imposed on the Signatory, then, in accordance with Code Article 23.5.924.1.9, that decision shall be applicable worldwide and shall be recognized, respected and given full effect by all other Signatories in accordance with their authority and within their respective spheres of responsibility, (Seese Figure Two below).